Same-Day Emergency Care: WH

 NCL Wide

-Under Review — this page was due to be reviewed by Friday, 14 June 2024.
+Upcoming Review — this page is due to be reviewed by Saturday, 24 January 2026.
 The information shown here may be outdated.

 The Ambulatory Care service offers same-day care to patients with acute medical conditions.
 Its role is to provide same-day access to urgent assessment and treatment avoiding the need for admission to hospital, for ambulant patients and those needing inpatient style care.